-Dr. Ivan Colon is a medical specialist in urology (urinary tract disease).
+Dr. Ivan Colon's specialty is urology (urinary tract disease).
 The average patient rating for Dr. Colon is 5.0 stars out of 5.
-His clinical interests include bladder cancer, erectile dysfunction (impotence), and vaginal prolapse.
-Blue Cross/Blue Shield, TRICARE, and Aetna Medicare are among the insurance carriers that Dr. Colon takes.
-He graduated from the University of Wisconsin School of Medicine and Public Health and then he performed his residency at Brookdale University Hospital and Medical Center.
+His areas of expertise include bladder cancer, erectile dysfunction (impotence), and vaginal prolapse.
+Dr. Colon is in-network for Blue Cross/Blue Shield, TRICARE, and Aetna Medicare, in addition to other insurance carriers.
+He is a graduate of the University of Wisconsin School of Medicine and Public Health.
+For his professional training, Dr. Colon completed a residency program at Brookdale University Hospital and Medical Center.
 Dr. Colon has received the following distinction: New York Super Doctors.
-Dr. Colon (or staff) speaks the following languages: Spanish, Yiddish, and Russian.
-Dr. Colon is affiliated with New York Methodist (NYM) Hospital.
+In addition to English, Dr. Colon (or staff) speaks Spanish, Yiddish, and Russian.
+He is affiliated with New York Methodist (NYM) Hospital.

 Clinical interests: Prostate Problems, Cryosurgery, Incontinence, Erectile Dysfunction, Kidney Cancer, Pelvic Problems, ...
 (Read more)

-Dr. Barry Rubin sees patients in Brooklyn, NY.
-His medical specialty is urology (urinary tract disease).
-In addition to English, Dr. Rubin (or staff) speaks Spanish, German, and Yiddish.
-Areas of expertise for Dr. Rubin include bladder cancer, sexually transmitted diseases (STds), and erectile dysfunction (impotence).
-He is professionally affiliated with New York Methodist (NYM) Hospital.
-He obtained his medical school training at Northwestern University, Feinberg School of Medicine and performed his residency at Brooklyn Campus of the VA NY Harbor Healthcare System.
-He takes Anthem, Blue Cross/Blue Shield, and Healthfirst, in addition to other insurance carriers.
+Dr. Barry Rubin is a physician who specializes in urology (urinary tract disease).
+Dr. Rubin (or staff) speaks Spanish, German, and Yiddish.
+His areas of expertise include the following: bladder cancer, sexually transmitted diseases (STds), and erectile dysfunction (impotence).
+He is affiliated with New York Methodist (NYM) Hospital.
+Before performing his residency at Brooklyn Campus of the VA NY Harbor Healthcare System, Dr. Rubin attended Northwestern University, Feinberg School of Medicine.
+Dr. Rubin takes Anthem, Blue Cross/Blue Shield, and Healthfirst, as well as other insurance carriers.

 Clinical interests: Prostate Problems, Incontinence, Erectile Dysfunction, Urologic Cancer, Kidney Cancer, ...
 (Read more)

-Dr. Lauren Schulz is an urologist in Brooklyn, NY and Bronx, NY.
-Clinical interests for Dr. Schulz include bladder cancer, sexually transmitted diseases (STds), and erectile dysfunction (impotence).
-Dr. Schulz honors Blue Cross Blue Shield HMO, AmeriHealth, and United Healthcare EPO, as well as other insurance carriers.
-She graduated from New York College of Osteopathic Medicine and then she performed her residency at Albert Einstein Medical Center, Philadelphia.
-Dr. Schulz is affiliated with New York Methodist (NYM) Hospital.
+Dr. Lauren Schulz specializes in urology (urinary tract disease) and practices in Brooklyn, NY and Bronx, NY.
+She is a graduate of New York College of Osteopathic Medicine and a graduate of Albert Einstein Medical Center, Philadelphia's residency program.
+Areas of expertise for Dr. Schulz include bladder cancer, sexually transmitted diseases (STds), and erectile dysfunction (impotence).
+Dr. Schulz accepts several insurance carriers, including Blue Cross Blue Shield HMO, AmeriHealth, and United Healthcare EPO.
+She is professionally affiliated with New York Methodist (NYM) Hospital.

 Clinical interests: Incontinence, Circumcision, Erectile Dysfunction, Urologic Cancer, Kidney Cancer, Pelvic Problems, ...
 (Read more)